duckduckgo/duckduckgo-help-pages/_docs/email-protection/troubleshooting/how-do-i-get-support-for-duckduckgo-email-protection.md

 order: 1000
 ---

 Please first look through our other frequently asked questions to see if the answer is already covered.
-If it isn’t, you can contact us at <a href="mailto:support@duck.com">support@duck.com</a> (note that email address ends in duck.com, not duckduckgo.com) and then reply to the autoreply with the details of your situation.
+If it isn’t, you can contact us at [support@duck.com](mailto:support@duck.com) (note that email address ends in duck.com, not duckduckgo.com) and then reply to the autoreply with the details of your situation.